Elgendi/The-Effect-Separation-Index/README.md

 ## Citation

 If this analysis or ESI is used, please cite the manuscript above.
-Replace this section with the journal citation and DOI after publication.
+The journal citation and DOI will be updated after publication.

 ## Questions and contact